vapoursynth/vapoursynth/doc/installation.rst

 On windows you can use the included vsrepo.py to install and upgrade plugins.
 Simply run ``vsrepo.py install <namespace or identifier>``.
-If you need a list of known scipts and plugins you can run ``vsrepo.py available`` or visit `vsdb.top <http://vsdb.top/>`_.
+If you need a list of known scripts and plugins you can run ``vsrepo.py available`` or visit `vsdb.top <http://vsdb.top/>`_.